EsistenzaFasulla/SimpleWarehouse/README.md

 https://screenrec.com/share/J9teMxqogR (little showcase)

 Features:
- - Simple login system. (username is "root", password is "password")
+  - Simple login/logout system. (username is "root", password is "password", you can edit these credentials by sending the "EDIT USERNAME PASSWORD" command)
+  - Check/add/remove items in your warehouse. ("add" "remove")

 Have you found a bug?
 Contact me on Telegram (t.me/Usernameusermoso) or Discord (Antonello#7319)